sapegin/blog.sapegin.me/content/all/avoid-comments.md

 'use strict';
 ```

-Code comments isn’t the best place to teach teammates how to use certain language features.
+Code comments aren’t the best place to teach teammates how to use certain language features.
 Code reviews, pair programming sessions, and team documentation would be more suitable and efficient.

-Next, _fake_ comments: they pretend to explain some decision, but actually they don’t explain anything, and othen blame someone else for poor code and tech debt:
+Next, _fake_ comments: they pretend to explain some decision, but they don’t explain anything, and often blame someone else for poor code and tech debt:

 <!-- const locale = 'ko' -->